openfarmcc/OpenFarm/README.md

 [![OpenCollective](https://opencollective.com/openfarm/sponsors/badge.svg)](#sponsors)
 [![OpenFarm Gitten](http://gittens.r15.railsrumble.com//badge/openfarmcc/OpenFarm)](http://gittens.r15.railsrumble.com/gitten/openfarmcc/OpenFarm)

-OpenFarm
+Open Source community of contributors: how it works
 ========

+### Shortcuts
+Already contributing to OpenFarm?
+You're welcome to [introduce yourself]((https://docs.google.com/forms/d/e/1FAIpQLSfsKUABGJSO3gSfDUrdXymxP-GipdTLxbxsmR2FyxGdblN1-w/viewform))!
+Want to dig head first into our todo list of Github tasks?
+[Make yourself at home](https://github.com/openfarmcc/OpenFarm/projects)!

+### About

 [OpenFarm](http://openfarm.cc) is a free and open database and web application for farming and gardening knowledge.
-One might think of it as the Wikipedia or Freebase for growing plants, though it functions more like a cooking recipes site.
-The main content are Growing Guides: creative, crowd-sourced, single-author, structured documents that include all of the necessary information for a person or machine to grow a plant, i.e.: seed spacing and depth, watering regimen, recommended soil composition and companion plants, sun/shade requirements, etc.
+One might think of it as the Wikipedia for growing plants, though it functions more like a cooking recipes site.
+The main content are Growing Guides: creative, crowd-sourced, single-author, structured documents that include all of the necessary information for a person or machine to grow a plant, i.e.: seed spacing and depth, watering regimen, recommended soil composition and companion plants, sun/shade requirements, etc. In this Freebase platform, gardeners can find answers to questions like &ldquo;How do I grow tomatoes?&rdquo;

-Other use cases: a mobile app for home gardeners, Google providing &ldquo;One Box&rdquo; answers to search queries such as &ldquo;How do I grow tomatoes?&rdquo;, smart garden sensors, automated farming machines.

-### Core Contributor Group
+### Start by joining the discussion of existing Contributors

+To start the discussion, get involved, and meet OpenFarm core community of contributors, we strongly recommend joining [our Slack room](http://slack.openfarm.cc/)!.
+This is where you'll find the latest conversation about Openfarm and the core.

-If you have any quick questions, ask them on [IRC on Freenode #openfarmcc](https://webchat.freenode.net/?channels=openfarmcc).
-If the room looks empty it's because our core team uses Slack, we have a bot piping messages back and forth - read on if you want to join that!
+As an alternative, you can ask quick questions on [IRC on Freenode #openfarmcc](https://webchat.freenode.net/?channels=openfarmcc).
+The room might look empty but we have a bot piping messages back and forth with Slack.

-Sign up to [our Slack room](http://slack.openfarm.cc/)!
-We strongly recommend joining this group if you want to get involved and meet the other contributors.
+Check also the [FAQ](http://openfarm.cc/pages/faq) for some frequently asked questions about contributing (Angular, Issue Trackers, IRC Channels).

+Check the [ongoing issues](https://github.com/openfarmcc/OpenFarm/projects) to be built first.

+### Look for something you want to work on

+For [front-end](https://github.com/openfarmcc/OpenFarm/projects/1) and [back-end] (https://github.com/openfarmcc/OpenFarm/projects/3) code contributions, we aim at maintaining and prioritizing the Github issues through Github Projects, the Trello-like web-based project management board of Github: [OpenFarm Projects](https://github.com/openfarmcc/OpenFarm/projects)

+Need to use OpenFarm Assets?
+[Here they are](https://drive.google.com/open?id=0B-wExYzQcnp3cGphOGZQS1lBRFk)!

+We have few more languages missing for the website content to be translated: help us [translate the website](https://www.transifex.com/projects/p/openfarm/)!

+### Who can contribute

+Everyone is welcome to bring value to the Open Source community of OpenFarm.
+Time is our most valuable assets here, so any minute of your time counts to make things happen!
+"Better done, than perfect!"
+We strive for diversity in our community and want to ensure we provide a safe and inclusive space for everyone by adopting a [Code of Conduct](https://openfarm.cc/pages/code_of_conduct?locale=en).

+Our community is composed of tech and non-tech folks, newbie as well as experts in gardening, overall great people willing to take actions for a better future and sharing knowledge and growing our own food.

+### Our problem-solving process

+On the way we work together, we aim at:
+- having transparency in reasoning behind actions: taking time for documentation, questions and answers
+- prefering done, than perfect: breaking down tasks so that anyone can contribute few min of their time on a regular basis
+- taking shortcuts: what's the most obvious for a better usability? what's the shortest way to build a feature?
+What's the most valuable inputs for a feedback?

+### User Flow

+Update in progress

-### Community Discussion Group
+### Mockups

-To discuss features, feature requests, and ideas, and to interface with our users at large (and contributors not on GitHub), please check out our public [discussion forum](https://www.loomio.org/g/yWm14fG6/openfarm-community-development-group).
+Update in progress

 ## Development

 ### Getting Started (The Easy Way)

 You should use Vagrant to get the OpenFarm system running on your computer.
 It will avoid having to install the things listed in The Hard Way below.
-Read more [on our blog](http://blog.openfarm.cc/2016/01/18/a-new-year-a-new-dev-update/#vagrant).

 1. Install [Vagrant](https://www.vagrantup.com/docs/installation/).
 2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).